 ♨️ Recipe variations

-This low carb turkey casserole recipe can be made with additional ingredients to kick up the flavour profile.
+This low carb turkey casserole recipe can be made with additional ingredients to kick up the flavor profile.
 Here are a few variations:

-- Spicy - add ¼ cup of buffalo hot sauce to give it more of a cick and added flavour
+- Spicy - add ¼ cup of buffalo hot sauce to give it more of a cick and added flavor

-- Tomato - saute the vegetables in ½ cup of a low carb tomato sauce or salsa for added moisture and flavour
+- Tomato - saute the vegetables in ½ cup of a low carb tomato sauce or salsa for added moisture and flavor

-- Cilantro - if you love the taste of cilantro like I do, add a ¼ cup of chopped cilantro to the mixture before baking in the oven.
+- Cilantro - if you love the taste of cilantro as I do, add a ¼ cup of chopped cilantro to the mixture before baking in the oven.

 This low carb turkey casserole dish is also gluten free

 See this Cheesy Low Carb Chicken Fajita Casserole for another Mexican inspired recipe.